Kodaikanal Tourist Places

 Also called the Kodaikanal Lake, this star-shaped lake is home to various birds and the 5-kilometer long path that is near the shores of the lake is one of the favorite places where tourists come for a casual walk and enjoy the beauty of nature.
 Tourists can avail pedal boats and rowboats along with horses and bicycles.

 This pristine bed of calm and pure clean waters surrounded by hills and forests is one of the top Kodaikanal tourist places sited in the upper Palani Hills.
 The Berijam Lake is located at the old site of Fort Hamilton in Pillar Rock Road.

-Constructed in 1872, by Lt Coaker, it is a pedestrian walk, one kilometre long built on the steep slope of mountains.
-The Telescope house is a must watch for nature lovers.
+Constructed in 1872, by Lt Coaker, it is a pedestrian walk, one kilometer long built on the steep slope of mountains.
+The Telescope house is a must-watch for nature lovers.
 People also ride bicycles.
 The best time to visit the Quakers walk is after 2.00 p.m.

 Kurinji Andavar Temple

 Kurinji Temple or the Kurinji Andavar Temple is dedicated to Lord Muruga, the God of Hills.
 It is much known for the summer festival celebrated in May every year.
 Tourists visiting this temple also enjoy the beautiful view of Palani hills and Vaigai dam.